vishnuvardhan-kumar/esp8266/README.md

 make flash monitor
 ```

-11. Assuming this is the `hello-world` project, post the flashing - you should be able to see a message on the Serial Monitor and a blinking onboard LED.
+11. Post the flashing sequence - you should be able to see a message on the Serial Monitor and a blinking onboard LED.

-#### TODO
-- Push the rest of the code and libraries to this repository.